isomerpages/mccy-sgpo/_take-action/Submit a proposal.md

 If you have an idea for a potential partnership with the Government, we would love to hear from you.

-Click here to find out other useful resources.
+Click [here](https://www.sg/take-action/usefulresources) to find out useful resources.

 ### Submission Checklist